#include <TextInFile.hpp>

 void TextInFile::useColumns | ( | string | columns | ) |

-If the columns string is non-empty, it is interpreted as a comma-separated sequence of logical column names.
+The columns string is interpreted as a comma-separated sequence of physical column names.
 Within each column name, consecutive white space characters are replaced by a single space, and white space at the start and at the end is removed.
 The following rules then apply:

 |